tracim/tracim/docs/administration/installation/tracim_with_docker.md

 ## Tracimcli inside docker

-For maintenance purpose you can use tracimcli command line in the docker this way:
+For maintenance purposes you can use tracimcli command line in the docker this way:

 ```bash
 docker exec -it -u www-data -w /etc/tracim {CONTAINER ID or NAMES} tracimcli
 ```
 for the interactive mode
-note: /etc/tracim is the folder in container where the configuration file is stored.
+note: /etc/tracim is the folder in the container where the configuration file is stored.

 or launching command directly: